-How does one conquer the sub 4 marathon?
-The athlete needs to maintain 9:09 mer mile or 5:41 per kilometer.
-The key is to practice running at or below this pace and often.
+How does one conquer the sub 4 marathon barrier?
+Remember, the athlete needs to sustain 9:09 per mile or 5:41 per kilometer.
+So, the key is to practice running at or below this pace and often.
 The world’s best runners are running anywhere from 35 to 40% of their weekly mileage at or below their anaerobic threshold.

 My goal with this post is to share some tips on how to run under 4 hours for the marathon distance.